cornell-brg/pymtl-tut-hls/mcppbs-uguide.md

 directory.
 The name of the subdirectory should be an abbreviated form (four to eight characters) of the full name of the subproject.
 The subdirectory includes all of that subproject's header and source files.
-Subprojects should create a top-level header file (eg. 'utst.h') which uses the '#include' preprocessor directive to include all of the header files in that subproject.
-Developers are strongly encouraged to include general user documentation in the spirit of 'utst.txt' to help users of the subproject.
+Subprojects should create a top-level header file (eg. `utst.h`) which uses the `#include` preprocessor directive to include all of the header files in that subproject.
+Developers are strongly encouraged to include general user documentation in the spirit of `utst.md` to help users of the subproject.
 Every subproject should also include two files which tells the build system about the subproject: an autoconf fragment tells the top-level autoconf script how to configure the subproject (eg.
-'utst/utst.ac') and a makefile fragment tells the top-level makefile how to build the subproject (eg. 'utst/utst.mk.in').
+`utst/utst.ac`) and a makefile fragment tells the top-level makefile how to build the subproject (eg. `utst/utst.mk.in`).
 The build system is similar in spirit to the non-recursive makefile approach advocated by Peter Miller in his paper titled "Recursive Make Considered Harmful".